 - Stir yeast packet into water and allow yeast to bloom.
 (A light foam should appear on top of the water after about 5 minutes; this means that the yeast is alive and active.)

-- In a medium-sized bowl, mix flour and salt by hand.
-Once incorporated, create a small well in the middle and pour water/yeast mixture, lager, and white vinegar.
+- In a medium-sized bowl, mix flour, salt, and sugar by hand.
+Once incorporated, create a small well in the middle and pour water/yeast mixture, lager, and vinegar.

 - Mix by hand, wetting your working hand before mixing so the dough doesn’t stick to your fingers (Note: I have found that no matter how wet I get my hands, the dough still sticks.
 C’est la vie!).
 The water and flour should come together and form a rough dough that pulls away from the sides of the bowl.
 If the dough is too sticky/wet, add more flour in small increments, about 1 tablespoon at a time.
 Once the dough has come together in a shaggy ball (should not be wet or sticky or it won’t get tall and fluffy; it will be short and dense), cover the bowl with a towel and let it rise until it doubles in size, about 1.5 to 2 hours.
 (Note: It’s difficult to tell if it doubles in size or not; even if it doesn’t look much bigger, move on to the next step.)

 - Using your hand, fold the dough.
 Starting from the rim of the bowl, pull the dough loose from the sides of the bowl and fold it in toward the center of the bowl, adding flour in small increments around and underneath it to prevent sticking.
 Turn the bowl 90 degrees and repeat until all the dough has been pulled from the sides and is folded toward the center (Note: I usually repeat this entire process about 3 times for the dough ball.)
 Once finished, cover the bowl with the towel again and allow the dough to continue to rise for another 1.5 to 2 hours.